 The role of our Serious Crime Analysis Section

-SCAS was developed following the review of the Yorkshire Ripper Enquiry which highlighted the need for a national database to hold details of serious sexual offences committed in the UK.
+SCAS was developed following the review of the Yorkshire Ripper Enquiry which highlighted the need for a national dataset to hold details of serious sexual offences committed in the UK.
 This dataset, which includes sexually motivated or motiveless murders, is the only of its type in the UK.

 - 'Secrets of the Crime Analysts’ (BBC News article)